The latest Sukanya Samriddhi Yojana Interest Rate is 7.6%. This is for the Financial Year 2021-2022

 The below table illustrates sample calculations for SSA, where a monthly amount of Rs 5000 is deposited.
 The account is opened when the girl child reaches the age of 6 years.

 Have a look at this Sukanya Samriddhi Yojana calculator chart below:

 As you can see in the calculation chart of Sukanya Samriddhi Yojana above, the contribution of Rs 5000 monthly is only made up to the 15th year of account opening.
-But the overall corpus grows to almost Rs 28.42 lacs at the maturity in 21st year.
+But the overall corpus grows to almost Rs 28.42 lacs at the maturity in the 21st year.

-Also when the girl child reaches 18 years of age, an amount equal to 50% of preceding year’s balance can be withdrawn.
+Also when the girl child reaches 18 years of age, an amount equal to 50% of the preceding year’s balance can be withdrawn.
 In the above example, this amount equals 50% of Rs 12.19 Lacs, i.e. about Rs 6.10 Lacs.

 I have made a small excel based Sukanya Samriddhi Account calculator for the parents and investors who plan to invest in Sukanya Samriddhi Account.
-This Sukanya Samriddhi Calculator can be used to easily estimate how much money they will receive at the time of maturity of SSY account.
+This Sukanya Samriddhi Calculator can be used to easily estimate how much money they will receive at the time of maturity of the SSY account.